 - Methods requirement: POLI2104.
 Research methods in politics and public (6 credits) administration in semester III or IV - Gateway requirement: Two of the following courses in semester III or IV: (12 credits) - POLI2105.
-Introduction to comparative politics (6 credits) - POLI2106.
-Introduction to international relations (6 credits) - POLI2107.
-Introduction to political theory (6 credits) - POLI2108.
-Introduction to public administration (6 credits) (students are strongly recommended to complete the relevant gateway course if they wish to concentrate in that specialist stream) - Capstone requirement: One of the following courses from semesters VII to (6 credits) VIII: - POLI4092.
+Introduction to comparative politics - POLI2106.
+Introduction to international relations - POLI2107.
+Introduction to political theory - · POLI2108.
+Introduction to public administration

+(students are strongly recommended to complete the relevant gateway course if they wish to concentrate in that specialist stream)

+- Capstone requirement: One of the following courses in semesters VII, VIII, (6 credits) IX or X: - POLI4092.
 Capstone experience: research internship in politics and public administration - POLI4109.
 Capstone experience: directed project in politics and public administration ii) Faculty of Social Sciences experiential learning courses

-Regarding A.i) and B.i) above, candidates should complete a minimum of 78 credits of courses.
+Regarding a.i) and b.i) above, candidates should complete a minimum of 78 credits of courses.